A common response I get when I introduce myself and my title:

 We don't just say "Yup, she can't remember".
 We might say "She didn't understand.
 We don't remember what we don't understand.
 Let me help you communicate so that she does understand."
 OR "Let's work on recovering from your aphasia.
 We'll teach you and your family some strategies to compensate while we work towards improving your comprehension skills."

-I specialize and focus on my self-learning on aphasia, dementia and voice.
-For example, last spring I earned over 20 continuing ed hours learning about the latest research and techniques in treating various forms of dementia.
-SLPs also spend their own time between visits to research, prepare a plan, and adjust treatment.
+I specialize and focus on my ongoing education on aphasia and voice.
+SLPs also spend time between visits to research, prepare a plan, and adjust treatment.
 I limit the number of clients I will see at a time so that I can devote this time and attention to truly customize my client's plan so that they receive the best treatment possible.

 - Speech Therapy may be covered by insurance, though there are often limits and exclusions.
 You may have a deductible to be met, copays, a cap on the number of allowed visits, or your diagnosis/treatment needed may not be covered.
 Insurance companies are starting to reimburse for telepractice.
 If you have out of network coverage, you can choose an SLP with expertise in your area.
 You then pay the bill and submit your invoice to insurance for reimbursement.
 This document can help you understand insurance.

-Always call your insurance company to check your benefits.
+Always call your insurance company to check your out-of-network benefits.
+Ask if you need a doctor's order for therapy.
 Document what you were told, including the codes, as well as who told you, and the day and time you spoke.
 If you can get the response in writing, even better.

 - Costhelper is a website designed to help consumers research the costs of medical treatments.
 Speech Therapy may cost from $75-$250/hour, depending on location and setting.
 Fair Health Consumer is another website where you can enter a medical procedure and your zip code to obtain an estimation of costs.
 These numbers may or may not be accurate, but it is a starting point.
 The "procedure code" 92507 is the most common one for speech therapy treatment.
 Swallowing therapy's code is 92526.